SwatiVerma2/MongoDB-Notes/README.md

 2. To verify installation run this `mongod` in cmd
 3. Download MongoDB Shell `mongosh` from [Mongosh](https://www.mongodb.com/try/download/shell).
 4. Launch MongoDb-Compass and connect to MongoDB.
-- Note: You can use `chocolatey` package manager or download it from [MongoDb download](https://www.mongodb.com/try/download/community) from the official website.
+- Note: You can use `chocolatey` package manager or download it from the official website.
+[MongoDb download](https://www.mongodb.com/try/download/community)

 # Introduction to Mongodb
 MongoDB is a popular open-source NoSQL database that uses a document-oriented data model.